Is this a barbecue sauce?

 Why does the olive oil in the sauce "settle"?

 We don't use xantham gum, nitrates, or any other products that keep dressings and sauces looking pretty while they sit on grocery store shelves.
-After you open the sauce, you'll want to put it in the refrigerator and the olive oil will solidify.
+And after you open the sauce the first time, you'll want to put it in the refrigerator and the olive oil will solidify.
 Either set it out to liquify a bit, or just scoop it out of the jar and get cooking.

 How do I cook with the sauce?